Logistics Cold Calling

 Good reps know the market, but coverage is uneven when they are quoting freight, resolving issues, and managing existing shippers.

-Coseek gives the team consistent phone coverage into fitting shipper accounts while your reps own quotes, contracts, and relationships.
+The team gets consistent phone coverage into fitting shipper accounts while your reps own quotes, contracts, and relationships.

 Generic appointment setters